MicrosoftDocs/microsoft-365-docs/microsoft-365/enterprise/deploy-update-channels-examples-rapid-deploy.md

 ## Deployment configuration for Microsoft Edge

-The overall deployment goal is to give a group of representative users a sneak peek of new Edge features that will be released every six weeks without major disruptions to the organization.
+The overall deployment goal is to give a group of representative users a sneak peek of new Edge features that will be released every six weeks.

 See [Microsoft Edge deployment](https://docs.microsoft.com/DeployEdge/microsoft-edge-channels) for more information on Edge deployment channels.